mj-tamimi/mj-tamimi/readme.md

 Additional development projects will be listed here as they are completed and published.

-Examples of future project categories include:
+Current project categories planned for this section include:

-* Python Applications
+* 🐍 Python Applications
-* JavaScript Projects
+* ⚡ JavaScript Projects
-* Web Applications
+* 🌐 Web Applications
-* Other programming projects
+* 💻 Other Programming Projects

 ---